HieuDaoTrung/criticalthinking/Day 7.md

     * H: Honest - to yourself and the society that you can do it and inspire others to do it

 4. Brainwriting
+  - This is a combination of multiple previous technique
+  - Arrange the group in a circle
+  - Distribute blank cards to each participant
+  - Ask participants to sketch an idea on a card
+  - Allow participants to silently, pass the card to the next group member in one direction
+  - Ask participants to read the card received and see if it inspires an idea (several idea cards will be being passed around the group)
+  - Collect all cards after 10-20 min
+  - Review the ideas generated collectively by asking participants to share their favourite ideas or by grading, i.e:
+    Each participant in the session can be invited to evaluate the ideas with a traffic light system.
+In a traffic light system, each participant can be given a sheet of dots, say 5 dots, and can allocate them to ideas that they think warrant further consideration.
+The 5 dots can be distributed amongst different ideas, where more can be given to an idea you think is better than another.
+If you do not have dots or stickers, just draw on a dot!

+5. Grid
+  - Provide group members with a grid
+  - Define and introduce the brief to the group
+  - Ask participants to sketch and complete the top row
+  - When finished, ask participants to place the sheets in the middle for someone else to work on the next row developing the ideas further
+  - Once the grid is complete, review ideas as a group _For an effective grid brainstorming session, participants should be patient and allow each person to complete the row of ideas before passing on the page._